caleb-stewart/WHL-Game-Predictor/README.md

 ## File Descriptions:
 - **`All_teams_WHL_stats.csv`**: Contains historical data of WHL games, used for training the models.
-- **`whl_win_predictor.py`**: Main script that handles the model training, game prediction, and output generation.
+- **`whl_win_predictor.ipynb`**: Main script that handles the model training, game prediction, and output generation.
 - **`predictions_output.txt`**: Stores the predicted game outcomes and model accuracy.

 ## Conclusion:
-While the model isn't perfect, it provides valuable insights by predicting outcomes based on team statistics.
-It can assist in forecasting the next game day’s winner with an accuracy above random chance.
+The ensemble approach improves the robustness of the predictions by incorporating multiple models' probabilities, offering a more reliable forecast of game outcomes compared to using a single model.
+The predicted probabilities provide insights into the relative confidence of the predictions, assisting in better understanding the likelihood of a team winning.